White cop cleared in fatal shooting of black teenager

 PITTSBURGH – A jury acquitted a white former police officer Friday in the fatal shooting of an unarmed black teenager as he was fleeing a high-stakes traffic stop outside Pittsburgh, a confrontation that was captured on video and led to weeks of unrest.

 Former East Pittsburgh Police Officer Michael Rosfeld was charged with homicide for killing Antwon Rose II last June.
-Rose was riding in an unlicensed taxi that had been involved in a drive-by shooting when Rosfeld pulled the car over and shot the 17-year-old in the back, arm and side of the face as he ran away.
+Rose was riding in an unlicensed taxi that had been involved in a drive-by shooting minutes earlier when Rosfeld pulled the car over and shot the 17-year-old in the back, arm and side of the face as he ran away.

-The panel of seven men and five women — including three black jurors — saw footage of the fatal confrontation, which showed Rose falling to the ground after being hit.
+The panel of seven men and five women — including three black jurors — saw video of the fatal confrontation, which showed Rose falling to the ground after being hit.
 The acquittal came after fewer than four hours of deliberations on the fourth day of the trial.

 Rose's family remained stoic as the verdict was read, with his mother telling his sister not to cry.
 Rosfeld's wife began sobbing, and she and Rosfeld were hustled out of the courtroom by deputies.